-Like many props, rope dart does use some of the general flow arts terminology, such as planes, but there are some terms that are specific to rope dart techniques.
+Like many props, rope dart does use some of the general flow arts terminology (check out our glossary), such as planes, but there are some terms that are specific to rope dart techniques.

 One of the greatest things about dart having its own terminology, is that movements and techniques can easily be translated between left and right handed users.

-Below are some of the more common and basic rope dart terms, which you may find helpful if you’re just starting your dart journey and struggling to understand some of the tutorials.
+Below are some of the more common and basic rope dart terms, which you may find helpful if you’re just starting your journey and want to make rope dart easy to learn.